chartjs/Chart.js/docs/developers/updates.md

 }
 ```

-Code sample for updating options can be found in [toggle-scale-type.html](https://www.chartjs.org/samples/latest/scales/toggle-scale-type.html).
+Code sample for updating options can be found in the various [samples](https://www.chartjs.org/docs/latest/samples/information.html).

 ## Preventing Animations